zmzlois/k3s-the-sane-way/README.md

 2. Install Prometheus and Grafana stack

-In the [prometheus install playbook](./helm/prometheus/install.yml), using ansible's built-in helm module to install helm chart.
-To have all the pods deploy to the same node, the easiest way is via a node selector.
-So I went through the [prometheus stack chart](./helm/prometheus/chart.yml) to find all the pods that has `nodeSelector` attached and update the value to the deploy node label.
-I found the label in openlens' metadata for nodes.
+In the [prometheus install play](./helm/prometheus/install.yml), using ansible's built-in helm module to install helm chart.

 To learn more about the relationship between nodes, pods, and their relationships, look at [taint and toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#:~:text=Tolerations%20allow%20the%20scheduler%20to,not%20scheduled%20onto%20inappropriate%20nodes.) and [node affinity - assigning pods to nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) on kubernetes documentation.